DavyDaSilva/analysis-deliveries-products-amazon/README.md

 ● the average delivery time is 125 min (2h) with a standard deviation of 52 min (2h).
 The fastest delivery took 10 min and the slowest took 270 min (4.5h).
 ● the “Semi-Urban” area is the only area with more delayed deliveries than on-time deliveries.

+📌2 and 3 (Here images of Delay by Region and by Weather)
 <p align="center">
   <img src="img/g02.png" width="45%" />
   <img src="img/g03.png" width="45%" />